Skip to content

 Minimal loop

-A sustainable knowledge pack should run four steps:
+A maintained knowledge pack SHOULD run four steps:

 1. Ingest sources: put raw material in sources/, preserving source URL, author, publication time, capture time, and license information.

-3. Derive runtime views: generate short compiled/ files from wiki/, such as facts.md, briefing.md, and boundaries.md.
+3. Derive runtime views: generate short compiled/ files or compiled/splits/ from the primary fact source.

 4. Check and file back: write lint, health-check, eval, and useful answer artifacts back into the pack.